 1. Took a Spiritual Journey at Balaan Bukid Shrine

 ‘Balaan Bukid’, translated in the English language as “Sacred Mountain”, is a pilgrimage site for Catholics who want to reflect the passion and death of Christ.
 Trekking the site took me about 30 minutes.
 The trail to the top is quite steep and rocky.
-I took extra cautious while trekking since the other side of the trail is already a cliff.
+I was too cautious during our trekking since the other side of the trail is already a cliff.
 We passed by the 14 Stations of the Cross which show the significant events in the life of Christ.
 At the top, the chapel of Ave Maria Purisima stands where most hikers took a quiet time to pause, reflect and pray.

 2. See Dr. Jose Rizal’s Statue at The Smallest Plaza

 The Smallest Plaza is not just called by its name for no reason.
 It is actually the smallest plaza in the whole Philippines.
 It took quite hard for me to recognize it as a plaza due to its size.
 It is indeed very small for a plaza that only a small community can occupy the area for any sort of programs in a given time.
 And just like any plaza in the country, the statue of Dr. Jose Rizal’s stands proud and inspires in the middle.

 3. Learn about the Island at Guimaras Provincial Capitol